juanramoncastan/tapita/README.md

 BUILDING DEPENDENCIES
 ------------------------------------------------------------------------
-You may need to install the next headers (developer) packages
+You may need to install the next (developer) packages

 libgtk-2.0 (developer)
 libasound (developer)